Bryan-Japheth-Charles/End-to-End-Flight-Delay-Prediction/README.md

-# ✈️ Flight Price Prediction using Machine Learning (India-based)
+# ✈️ Flight Price Prediction using Machine Learning

 ## 📘 Project Overview
 This project is an interactive **web application built using Streamlit** that predicts **domestic flight ticket prices in India**.